Brenda Kirkby, PhD

 Dr. Kirkby joined the SOM faculty as a professor of behavioral sciences in 2009.
-She continues to teach in the basic sciences curriculum to first-year students and is the co-course director of the Introduction to Psychopathology premedical course.
+She teaches in the basic sciences curriculum to first-year students and is the co-course director of the Introduction to Psychopathology preclinical course.
 She has received multiple Student Government Association Outstanding Faculty Awards for her teaching.

 She was appointed as an Assistant Dean of Students in 2011 before becoming an Assistant Dean of Basic Sciences in 2015.
 Dr. Kirkby is also the Deputy Chair of the Department of Physiology, Neuroscience, and Behavioral Sciences.

-She contributes to numerous SGU curriculum focus groups including: chair of the Focus Group on Professionalism; chair of the Focus Group on LCME & CAAM Criteria; member of the Focus Group on End-of-Course Reports and Student Surveys; and member of the Focus Group on Societal Problems, Cultural Competencies, Health Care Disparities, and Medical Ethics.
+She contributes to numerous SGU curriculum focus groups including: chair of the Focus Group on Professionalism; member of the Focus Group on End-of-Course Reports and Student Surveys; and member of the Focus Group on Societal Problems, Cultural Competencies, Health Care Disparities, and Medical Ethics.
 Dr. Kirkby is also a member of SGU’s Institutional Review Board.